|Birth: ||Nov. 5, 1900|

 He immigrated to the United States on the SS Conte Verde arriving in New York on August 31, 1925.
-Sabato secured a position as a shoemaker and settled in with relatives in Brooklyn, New York.
+Sabato secured a position as a shoeshiner and settled in with relatives in Brooklyn, New York.
 His American neighbors called him Sam, the name he used consistently during his life after arriving in the U.S.A.

 Through his relatives he met Josephine Muro in 1929 shortly after she had left her hometown of Wilmerding, Pennsylvania and settled with relatives in the Dyker Heights part of Brooklyn, New York in order to get a job.
 They were married on March 2, 1930.
 On April 18, 1931 Josie and Sam welcomed their first child whom they named Emily Leatrice.
 In 1938 their son Gerald was born but he died of pneumonia in 1941.
 A second son, Sabbatino, was born in 1942.

-Sam worked a variety of jobs during the Great Depression and the 1940s that ranged from repairing and shining shoes to cleaning up barber shops.
+Sam worked a variety of jobs during the Great Depression and the 1940s that ranged from shining shoes to cleaning up barber shops.
 In the mid-1950s he obtained a job as a doorman at a luxury high rise in Greenwich Village, NY.
 Sam remained at this job until he retired.
 He returned once to Agropoli in 1977 to visit his sister and a niece both named Italia.